 ➤ Use the below formula to convert Degrees, Minutes, and Seconds into Radians.

 In the formula, G7/60 converts the Minutes into Degrees, I7/3600 the Seconds into Degrees, and at last the RADIANS function converts the Degree values into Radians.

 ➤ Drag the Fill Handle to apply the formula in other cells as depicted in the below image.

 The Latitude is the product of the Cosine value of the Bearing and the Distance (L).

-➤ Type the below formula in cell L7.
+➤ Type the following COS function in cell L7.

 ➤ Afterward, drag the Fill Handle to execute the formula in other cells.